-BIOSC-005 Biology of Health - 3 Units
+BIOSC-005 Biology of Health - 3 units

-LMC Degree: ADR: Natural Sciences; DA Transfer: UC; CSU Gen. Ed.
+Transfer: UC; CSU Gen. Ed.
 Area E

 This is an introductory course that covers the biological concepts and principles underlying human health and illness.
 We will cover not only the basic functions of the human cardiovascular, respiratory, nervous, digestive, immune, and reproductive systems, but also the effects of diet, exercise, prescription and illicit drugs, and stress on these systems and how you can make changes to improve your health.
 The course includes up-to-date information on biological and medical discoveries related to human health.
 In addition, we will discuss issues related to mental health, addiction, and sexually transmitted diseases.
 The local and global health consequences of some human practices will also be explored.
-Hands-on activities will serve to demonstrate concepts that are critical to the health and wellbeing of the whole individual.
+Hands-on activities will serve to demonstrate concepts that are critical to the health and well being of the whole individual.
 May not be repeated.
 LR